On this page...

 Individuals who are mentally healthy are able to cope with the normal stresses of life.
 These stresses do not impact their ability to work productively, make contributions to the community, and built and maintain healthy relationships.

 Conversely, a mental health disorder or mental illness impacts a person's ability to function.
 The person's thinking, behavior, and emotions are affected, and the illness disrupts their ability to carry out daily activities like attend work/school, or engage in satisfying relationships - Youth Mental Health First Aid Course.

 Mental health conditions impact a large number of youth.
-The National Alliance on Mental Illness (NAMI) has put together an infographic to demonstrate the importance of this topic. some statistics shared in this infographic are:
+A National Alliance on Mental Illness (NAMI) infographic demonstrates the importance of this topic.
+Some statistics shared in this infographic are:

 - 1 in 5 children ages 13-18 have or will have a serious mental illness.

-- 50% of all lifetime cases of mental illness begin be age 14 and 75% by age 24.
+- 50% of all lifetime cases of mental illness begin by age 14 and 75% by age 24.

 - The average delay between the onset of symptoms and intervention is 8-10 years.

 - Approximately 50% of students age 14 and older with a mental illness drop out of high school.